-6. Locate the access panel (A) on the inside of the right end frame.
+6. Locate access panel (A) on inside of right end frame.

-- 7. Remove the two bolts (A) from access panel (B). - 8.
+- 7. Remove two bolts (A) from access panel (B). - 8.
 Remove access panel (B).

-9. Locate the right height sensor (A).
+9. Locate right height sensor (A).

-Sensor may not be exactly as shown and view of harness is from inboard side of endsheet.
+Sensor may not be exactly as shown, and view of harness is from inboard side of endsheet.

-- 10. With the connector plugged into the sensor, measure the voltage between the signal (orange) wire (B) in the middle position on the connector and the ground (brown) wire (C) on one side of the connector.
-This is the maximum voltage for the right sensor. - 11.
-Start combine and fully lower the combine feeder house.
+- 10. With connector plugged into sensor, measure voltage between signal (orange) wire (B) in middle position on connector and ground (brown) wire (C) on one side of connector.
+This is maximum voltage for right sensor. - Start combine and fully lower combine feeder house.
 The float springs should be fully compressed.
-Shut down the combine.
+Shut down combine.
 Position key so that power is supplied to sensors. - 12.
-Repeat the voltage measurements for both sensors.
+Repeat voltage measurements for both sensors.
 These are the minimum voltages.